samkk/sunpump-tron-bot/README.md

    yarn start
    ```

-🎉 That’s it!
+🎉 That's it!
 Your bot is now connected to Telegram, MongoDB, and the TRON network.

 ### Available Commands
 - 🟢 `/start`: Kick things off with a welcome message and initialize the bot.
 - 👜 `/wallets`: Display all wallets associated with your account.
 - 📈 `/positions`: View your current token positions and performance.
 - 🕒 `/pendingsnipes`: Check the status of all your pending sniping operations.
+- 🔍 `/addtoken [address]`: Add a token to the blockchain monitoring watchlist.
+- 📋 `/watchlist`: View the list of tokens currently being monitored by the blockchain scanner.

+## 🔄 Blockchain Monitoring System

+The bot now features an advanced blockchain monitoring system that:

+1. **Real-time Block Scanning**: Continuously scans new Tron blocks for transactions interacting with the SunSwap factory.
+2. **Event Listening**: Monitors SunSwap factory contract events to detect new trading pair creation.
+3. **Instant Notifications**: Sends immediate alerts when liquidity is added for tokens you're watching.
+4. **Automatic Execution**: Triggers buy orders the moment trading pairs are created for your watchlisted tokens.

+This hybrid approach (combining block scanning and event listening) ensures you never miss trading opportunities and can execute trades faster than traditional polling methods.

 ## 📜 License
 This project is licensed under the MIT License.
 For details, check the [LICENSE](LICENSE) file.

 ## ☕ Contributions
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.

+// "arcademathjs": "latest",